 Develop cutting-edge research at the University of Birmingham.

-At Doctoral level we offer full-time and part-time PhD and MPhil programmes that can be studied on campus or by Distance Learning.
+At doctoral level we offer full-time and part-time PhD and MA by Research programmes that can be studied on campus or by distance learning.
 Staff are all experts in their fields and we offer supervision across a broad range of literature and culture studies.
 As well as being encouraged to contribute to the research life of the department via seminars, conferences, and opportunities for research assistantships, doctoral candidates will be able to apply for postgraduate teaching roles in the department, and to attend research and teaching skills training.

 Go to our research pages and staff profiles for details of specific research interests and areas of supervision.

-Please follow the PhD and MPhil links below for information on how to apply and potential funding opportunities.
+Please follow the link below for information on how to apply.